Climate: Stronger Targets, Wider Scope

 California is leading the nation in addressing climate change, especially with the passage of SB 32 (Pavley) and the Governor’s Executive Order B-30-15, mandating that the state must reduce greenhouse gas emissions by 40% below 1990 levels by 2030.

-As shown in the graph below, from a report by the California Air Resources Board, even with 50% of vehicle sales coming from zero-emission vehicles, and 75% of energy production from renewable sources, we will still have to reduce vehicle miles traveled -- that is, how much we drive.
+As shown in the graph below, from a report by the California Air Resources Board, even with zero-emission vehicles becoming 50% of vehicles sold, and 50% of energy production coming from renewable sources in the next 20 years, California will still have to reduce vehicle miles traveled (VMT) — that is, how much Californians drive.

-To help meet the state’s climate goals by 2030 by reducing vehicle miles traveled, every Californian needs to drive just 1.6 fewer miles every day.
+To reduce VMT enough to meet state climate goals by 2030, every Californian needs to drive just 1.6 fewer miles every day.